 Even if you don’t install a fan, having a skylight in your RV ceiling that can open will naturally let the warmest air out of your RV, which pulls cold air flow in through the windows.

-Try and reduce the number of times you (or your kids) use the door – the biggest opening to let your cooled air out and the heat from outside in… someone please tell my kids this.
+Try to reduce the number of times you (or your kids) use the door – the biggest opening to let your cooled air out and the heat from outside in… someone please tell my kids this.

 Cook Outdoors to Keep Your RV Camper Cool